therealnicoroshi/modlist/README.md

 ### *If the log mentions missing files such as installscript.vdf, Data_Scripts.zip, or Tools:*

-   - **You Did not download and install the Creation Kit or have unpacked the Data_Scripts.zip before installation was complete**
+   - **You did not follow the installation instructions or have unpacked the Data_Scripts.zip before installation was complete**
    - Go back to [Pre-Installation](README.md#pre-installation) and follow the instructions.

 ### *Wabbajack could not find my game folder:*